-The complainant should submit his or her complaint in writing to the Program Director or Dean of Academic Affairs.
+The complainant should submit his or her complaint in writing to the Dean of Academic Affairs or designee.
 The recipient will acknowledge the complaint within five working days.

-The Program Director or Dean of Academic Affairs will investigate the complaint, and provide a reply to the complainant in writing, within 15 working days.
+The Dean of Academic Affairs will investigate the complaint, and provide a reply to the complainant in writing, within 15 working days.
 A copy of the response will be forwarded to the Executive Director of Compliance and Accreditation to be kept on file for five years.